 - Pears

-- If you keep it in a covered container, it will last 2-3 days in the fridge.
+Keeping the fruit salsa recipe in a covered container will last 2-3 days in the fridge.
 It's essential to keep it airtight and have a very well-sealed lid.

-- You can make fruit salsa up to four days ahead of time, but I suggest 1 day before for the freshest salsa.
+You can make fruit salsa up to four days ahead, but I suggest 1 day before for the freshest salsa.
 Making the salsa a day ahead also enhances the flavors of the fruit salsa.

-- A variety of fruits of different colors make a more vibrant and colorful fruit salsa.
+Various fruits of different colors make a more vibrant and colorful fruit salsa.
+And, of course, using fruits in season is more cost-effective as well as fresh.

-So, the next time you think tacos or dessert, keep it fresh and try fruit salsa for a change.
+So, the next time you think tacos or dessert, keep it fresh and try fruit salsa with cinnamon chips for a change.
 You won't be disappointed.

 Fruit Salsa and Cinnamon Chips